mattmc3/string.zsh/README.md

 _Note: Since the null character isn't viewable, we'll replace it with `0` in these examples using `| tr '\0' '0'` so it's visible for demo purposes._

-Fish includes a [`join0`][string-join0] command, which is just a special case of `join` with the null character as a separator, but with one notable exception; the result ends with a null character as well.
+Fish also includes the [`join0`][string-join0] command, which is just a special case of `join` with the null character as a separator, but with one notable exception; the result tacks on a trailing null character.
 Notice how the `find -print0` example above also does this.
 In Zsh, we can accomplish this simply by adding an empty element to the end of whatever list we're joining.

 ```zsh
 % words=(abc def ghi '')